emilefrey/django-react-postgres-boilerplate/README.md

 Change the boilerplate app name (shown in header and footer) by changing the constant APP_NAME in frontend/src/settings.tsx.

+The Material UI Theme can be adjusted in frontend\src\Theme.tsx

 **_NOTE: If you change your database name/credentials, but have already run the steps below, you may need to delete the associated postgres docker image in order to get things to work._**